- How the Kpop Industry Changed Over the Years

 Kpop Tours and Merchandise Sales

 Once their album debuts, the Kpop stars will go on tours.
 These tours generate money through tickets, but the main goal is to sell merchandise.
 This is why you will see so many signing events.
 The Kpop entertainment companies want Kpop fans to buy the merchandise to get it signed by their favorite Kpop star.
 Also, Kpop concerts incorporate Kpop lightsticks into their songs.
-Therefore, if you don’t have one, you cannot join in.
+Therefore, you cannot join in if you don’t have one.
 It is brilliant!
 No fan wants to not participate in the concert, right?
 So the real question is, what is the overall split of the revenue between the Kpop Entertainment companies and the Kpop artist?
 Remember, Kpop artists, at this point, are in huge debt to their labels.
 They need to start making money quickly to pay their bills.

 So How much money do Kpop idols make compared to the labels?

 The split between a record label and a Kop group can be….wait for it….90/10!

 Yes, that is right, some Kpop Entertainment companies take 90% off the top, and the Kpop artist gets 10%.
 But wait…no, Kpop Entertainment company these days promotes ONE Kpop Star…they promote Kpop Groups!
 A typical Kpop Group is six members…so they will split 10% amongst themselves.
 So let’s say an event brings in $1 million.
 The Kpop entertainment company will take $900,000, and the group will take $100,000.
 That leaves around $16,000 per member.
 Not bad, right?
 But remember, they need to use or, in some cases, all of that money to pay off their bills and taxes.